-I am always on the hunt for little tips and tricks to enhance the flavour, texture and health benefits of my meals - snacks and salads often being the trickiest to keep interesting.
-Getting a little bit of crunch and textural difference is what this delightful little chickpea recipe offers, in addition to adding some pacifying spice options for all three doshas.
-They are awesome eaten as a snack, great for lunchboxes or an addition to a party.
+I am always on the hunt for tips and tricks to enhance the flavour, texture and health benefits of my meals - snacks and salads often being the trickiest to keep interesting.
+Getting a bit of crunch and textural difference is what this delightful little chickpea recipe offers, in addition to adding some pacifying spice options for all three doshas.
+These crunchy morsels are great eaten as a snack, are an easy option for lunchboxes or snack for a party.
 Also too, you can use them as a delicious salad topper, creating extra flavour and health benefits.
 You can add these chickpeas to my Quinoa Roasted Vegetable Salad, super easy and you can find the recipe here.

 WHAT YOU WILL NEED

-1 tablespoon of your chosen vegetable oil (Sesame oil for Vata balancing, Coconut oil for Pitta balancing and Mustard seed oil for Kapha balancing as general guidelines).
+1 tbs of your chosen vegetable oil (Sesame oil for Vata balancing, Coconut oil for Pitta balancing and Mustard seed oil for Kapha balancing as general guidelines).

-Vata pacifying spice blend: 1/2-1 teaspoon each of cinnamon powder, ginger powder, cumin powder, fenugreek powder, black pepper powder, yellow mustard seed powder.
+Vata pacifying spice blend: 1/2-1 tsp each of cinnamon powder, ginger powder, cumin powder, fenugreek powder, black pepper powder, yellow mustard seed powder.
 Add a good sprinkle of Himalayan pink salt also.

-Pitta pacifying spice blend: 1/2-1 teaspoon each of coriander seed powder, fennel seed powder, cumin powder, cardamom powder and turmeric powder.
+Pitta pacifying spice blend: 1/2-1 tsp each of coriander seed powder, fennel seed powder, cumin powder, cardamom powder and turmeric powder.
 Add a good sprinkle of Himalayan pink salt also.

-Kapha pacifying spice blend: 1/2-1 teaspoon each of black pepper powder, ginger powder, coriander seed powder, turmeric powder and cinnamon powder.
+Kapha pacifying spice blend: 1/2-1 tsp each of black pepper powder, ginger powder, coriander seed powder, turmeric powder and cinnamon powder.
 Add a small sprinkle of Himalayan pink salt also.